maim-lain/schooloflust/walkthrough.md

 ### Town:
 - Enter the cafe
 - Go back inside -> Violet -> Talk
+- *Completed sidequest: Harassing the harasser*

 ---

+dont get knowledge from zoe quest so school was fine. go to zoe next.

+- *New sidequest: Hypno --*

 ### Town:
 - Go south and talk to Zoe
 - Talk -> Optional: Ask the four questions -> That's all.
 -   This always makes the game night. wait till evening to do this,